FAQs about Dogs and Other Animals within the City

 - Support the Humane Society.
 Our animal shelter is run by volunteers and is frequently at full capacity for stray cats.
 Any extra support they receive helps them care for more animals and reduce the number of strays in our community.

-If you are a cat owner, be considerate of your neighbors and keep your cat at home, on a leash, or in a fenced enclosure.
+If you are a cat owner, be considerate of your neighbours and keep your cat at home, on a leash, or in a fenced enclosure.
 In addition to keeping your neighbors happy, there are the following benefits:

 - Cats are a significant reason for declines in wildlife, especially migratory songbirds, many of which are already threatened.